Singer Sam Smith, 'Imitation Game,''Transparent' receive GLAAD nods

-NEW YORK (Reuters) - British singer Sam Smith, historical thriller “The Imitation Game” and the hit TV series “Transparent,” “Game of Thrones” and “Orange is the New Black” were among the nominees announced on Wednesday for 26th annual GLAAD Awards.
+NEW YORK, Jan 21 (Reuters) - British singer Sam Smith, historical thriller “The Imitation Game” and the hit TV series “Transparent,” “Game of Thrones” and “Orange is the New Black” were among the nominees announced on Wednesday for 26th annual GLAAD Awards.

 The lesbian, gay, bisexual and transgender advocacy organization said the equality and visibility of how the LGBT community is portrayed in the media has improved.